xyliatgithub/IntroInfoSec-2025/Lab4_New/readme.md

 ### Google Colab
 For this lab, you will need to use google colab.
 First, open the link below: https://colab.research.google.com/notebooks/
-Click upload and then choose the lab4.ipynb file you downloaded from the blackboard.
+Click upload and then choose the notbook file you downloaded from the blackboard.
 After that, you will see the assignment instructions.

 ## Adversarial Attacks Against Machine Learning Based SpamFilters (50 points)